-In fulfilling our responsibility with respect to the 'Consolidated business report and management report', the requirements set out in the Regulation (EU) No 815/2019 of 17 December 2018 (ESEF Regulation) were considered as other legal requirements applicable for the 'Consolidated business report and management report'.
+In fulfilling our responsibility with respect to the 'Consolidated business report and management report', the requirements set out in the Regulation (EU) No 815/2019 of 17 December 2018 (ESEF Regulation) and set out in the Regulation (EU) No 2178/2021 of 6 July 2021 (Taxonomy Regulation) were considered as other legal requirements applicable for the 'Consolidated business report and management report'.

-In our opinion the 2022 'Consolidated business report and management report' of the Group is consistent, in all material respects, with its 2022 consolidated financial statements and the applicable provisions of the Act on Accounting and the requirements of the ESEF Regulation.
+In our opinion the 2023 'Consolidated business report and management report' of the Group is consistent, in all material respects, with its 2023 consolidated financial statements and the applicable provisions of the Act on Accounting, the requirements of the ESEF Regulation and the Taxonomy Regulation.